Are you an executive who just retired after being in corporate practice for several years?

-Whichever of the above situations you find yourself in, you are most likely asking yourself one thing: what will you do with that financial windfall?
-For sure, you are interested in that proverbial “making money work for you” so you don’t have to work for the money.
+If you find yourself in either of the above situations, it’s likely you’re asking yourself one thing: What will I do with that financial windfall?
+For sure you are interested in the proverbial “making money work for you” so you don’t have to work for the money.

 Traditionally, individual investors would invest in stocks and bonds.
 But there is actually an asset class – an alternative investment – that is rising in importance because of its growing performance.
 This is none other than Real Estate.

 Real Estate is listed as one of the top alternative investments for 2016, according to Prableen Bajpai, CFA (ICFAI).
 It is in fact the top alternative investment choice of millionaire investors based on Morgan Stanley Wealth Management Investor Pulse Poll Report in 2014.

 First, what should you consider about stocks and bonds?

 - Easy to get in, easy to get out.
 Capital requirement is low and liquidity is high.